KarolS/millfork-benchmarks/6502/README.md

 * Input and output file options have been omitted for brevity.

-* I haven't been able to make Atalan compile benchmarks other than `sieve` without crashing.
+* I haven't been able to make Atalan compile benchmarks other than `sieve` and `romsum` without crashing.

 * Language limitations make it very hard, if not impossible, to implement `fib` and `linkedlist` in Prog8.